Twitter loses 9 million monthly active users in Q3 2018, its steepest decline ever

 In today’s third quarter earnings release, Twitter announced that its number of monthly active users has declined for the second straight quarter as the company seeks to rid its platform of spam, bots, and hateful content.

 Twitter reported 326 million MAUs during Q3 2018.
 That’s down from 335 million MAUs last quarter.
 It was expected that Twitter’s MAU numbers would drop, however this is the largest quarter-over-quarter decline in MAUs in the company’s history.

 Twitter also reported that its daily active users grew 9 percent year-over-year, though it doesn’t give the exact number of DAUs.
+CFO Ned Segal did say that the number of DAUs is still “well less than half of MAU.”

 The company did have brighter news to report when it comes to revenue — Twitter generated $758 million in revenue over the last three months, higher than analysts had expected.
 The company generated a net income of $789 million, thanks in large part to a $683 million tax benefit it took advantage of.
 Excluding the benefit, Twitter had a net income of $106 million.